 ToggleWhen Are Transfer Applications Due?
 Control the Timeline

-The Transfer application deadline affects more than the form.
-Students are often required to submit official transcripts, a high school transcript, and updated academic records by set dates.
-Some programs also request letters of recommendation or details about the intended major.
+The transfer application deadline affects more than the form submission itself.
+Students are often required to submit official transcripts, a high school transcript, and updated academic records by specific dates.
+Some programs also request letters of recommendation or information about the intended major as part of the transfer admission review.

 Students should review all application requirements early.
-This includes determining whether standardized testing or updated test scores are required.
-A file that is incomplete may not enter review right away.
+This includes confirming whether standardized testing or updated test scores are required.
+A transfer application may not enter review until all required documents are received and verified.

 Is There a Deadline for Transferring Colleges?